20 Things You’re Not Buying at Home Depot—But Should

 Bluetooth digital food thermometer

 Cook your meat to the correct temperature for optimal flavor and safe eating with this smart digital food thermometer.
 It’s controlled with a smartphone app that alerts you when a preset temperature is reached.
-It also comes with six different probes, perfect for a tailgate barbecue when you need to cook several different meats at the same time.
+It also comes with six different probes, perfect for a tailgate barbecue when you need to cook several different types of meat at the same time.

 Ceramic food canisters